abhagwan/ocientmailsort/README.md

+Mailsort - Rule Causation Explorer (XAI)
+[Project Overview]
 [Enhancement 2]
+[Why]

+ Explainable AI (Rule Causation Explorer)
+Current State: The Web UI shows what happened.
+Enhancement: Add a "Why did this happen?" view.
+For a specific move, show the evidence: "This was moved to Shopping because it matched the sender_domain rule for amazon.com, which has a 98% success rate over the last 50 emails."

 This enhancement adds the Rule Causation Explorer to Mailsort, providing transparency to the "deterministic-first" classification pipeline.
 It transforms the system from a "black box" into an explainable assistant by surfacing the specific evidence and historical reliability behind every automated email move.
 Self-hosted email classification service for Fastmail.
 Periodically scans read, unflagged inbox messages and moves them to the appropriate subfolder using deterministic rules and an LLM classifier.
 Why: Explainable AI (XAI)